leoliu0/leoliu0.github.io/Teaching.md

 - Advanced teaching skills and teachers' rich professional knowledge
 - The classroom is vivid and wonderful and the teacher is conscientious and responsible.
 - Leo is helpful in all assignments!
 He replies to questions very fast.
-- Leo is a fantastic lecturer – Knows his stuff, gets his point communicated very well – Fun guy to learn from as well
+- Leo is a fantastic lecturer – Knows his stuff, gets his point communicated very well.
+Fun guy to learn from as well
 - Leo is the best!
 - Being introduced to python was quite interesting and I feel this will be a very useful skill in my career.